matthew-brett/pydagogue/foundation.rst

 Git foundations
 ===============

-"Foundations" is a little joke on a religous theme; our page borrows heavily from the `git parable`_ - so - why not a foundation myth?
+"Foundations" is a little joke on a religious theme; our page borrows heavily from the `git parable`_ - so - why not a foundation myth?

 On the first day - the repository and the working tree